RiteshBiradar/MicroProject/README.md

 Website which consists of list of all projects done by first year students at MLRIT.

-Made by Vedansh Sharma & team

-CSE - G
+CSE - B

-I - Sem
+2nd - Sem